Spark a Capacitor Demo

 Procedure:

+Old Version using the 813 model - 5 KV power supplies.
 Connect the capacitor to the 5 KV power supply as shown.
 Turn on the power supply and push up the slide switch slowly so that the capacitor charges at a constant rate as shown on the meter on the power supply.
-When it reaches about 4500 volts, pull the slide switch down and shut off the power supply before discharging, so as not to damage the power supply.
+When it reaches about 4500 volts, pull the slide switch down (Make sure you do this before discharging the capacitor) and shut off the power supply before discharging, so as not to damage the power supply.
 With the hammer or the screw driver discharge the capacitor.

 The camera flash units are also a version of energy stored in a capacitor.
 It will take up to 10 seconds for the capacitor to charge once the unit has been turned on.